sunkavallivijay/gradle-tutorial/README.md

 *Hierarchy:*
 Project ->  Build script -> Tasks  & plugins

-gradlew tasks
+gradlew tasks - list all tasks
-plugins help with adding new common tasks that many generally use
+*plugins* help with adding new common tasks that many generally use; extends gradle core capabilities

-Important things about groovy used by Gradle:
+*Important things about groovy used by Gradle:*
 	1. Parenthesis after method are optional unless there are no arguments in which case they are required
        - So id 'java' and id('java') both are same
 	2. Everything is a class and method and the start is org.gradle.api.Project class [https://docs.gradle.org/current/javadoc/org/gradle/api/Project.html]